John Wesley Powell: After the Colorado

 In 1881, Powell was appointed the second director of the U.S. Geological Survey, a post he held until his resignation in 1894, being replaced by Charles Walcott.
-In 1875, Powell published a book based on his explorations of the Colorado, originally titled Report of the Exploration of the Columbia River of the West and Its Tributaries.
+In 1875, Powell published a book based on his explorations of the Colorado, originally titled Report of the Exploration of the Colorado River of the West and Its Tributaries.
 It was revised and reissued in 1895 as The Exploration of the Colorado River and Its Canyons.
 In 1889, the intellectual gatherings Powell hosted in his home were formalized as the Cosmos Club.
 The club has continued, with members elected to the club for their contributions to scholarship and civic activism.

 In the early 1900s the journals of the expedition crew began to be published starting with Dellenbaugh's A Canyon Voyage in 1908, followed in 1939 by the diary of Almon Harris Thompson, who was married to Powell's sister, Ellen Powell Thompson.
 Bishop, Steward, W.C.
 Powell, and Jones' diaries were all published in 1947.
 These diaries made it clear Powell's writings contained some exaggerations and recounted activities that occurred on the second river trip as if they occurred on the first.
 They also revealed that Powell, who had only one arm, wore a life jacket, though the other men did not have them.